-Presented here is a data acquisition (DAQ) system that can be used to interface six sensors and four digital-to-analogue channels.
+Presented here is a USB data acquisition system that can be used to interface six sensors and four digital-to-analogue channels.
 The acquired voltage levels can be displayed on a personal computer (PC).
 The DAQ device may be calibrated for precision and benchmarked with various standards, and delivered as an inexpensive USB DAQ product for hobbyists and students.

 Irrespective of our stream of engineering or science, most of us do programming and data analysis on computers due to ease in data handling, storage and manipulation.